cartermp/dnx-apps/app-using-dnx/Writeup.md

 ## How do I cross-compile to use newer features for newer versions of .NET?

-Newer versions of .NET introduce improved APIs that you'll want to take advantage of.
-However, if you're targeting an older version of .NET, you need to also support older APIs!
-The solution for this is to cross-compile with `#if` guards.
+If you need to support .NET Framework and .NET Core, you may find yourself needing to use different APIs to accomplish the same task.
+You may also wish to support different language constructs (such as `async` and `await`) and support modern APIs within the same file.
+A great way to do this is to cross-compile with `#if` guards.

 For example, in .NET Core you can use `HttpClient` in the `System.Net.Http` API to perform network operations over Http.
 However, the .NET 4.0 Framework does not include `HttpClient`!
 Instead, you may need to use `WebClient` from the `System.Net` assembly.